bt3gl/building_blog/content/wargames_narnia.md

 This function copies an input string  to a *buf*, using ```strcpy()``` (instead of safer ```strncpy()```).
 Since there is no bounds checking,  *buf* overflows to the higher address  in the Stack if the input is larger than 128 bytes.

 In this problem we will use overflow to take control of the return address of the main function, which is right after *buf*.
-We will overwrite this to any address we want, for example to the address of a beautiful crafted exploit.
+We will overwrite this to any address we want, for example to the address of a beautifully crafted exploit.

 ### Step 2: Finding the Frame Size